 “I do, though.”
 Above, Welsh looked up to see stars, as they emerged from the swirling mass of sand and dust.
 Squinting, he could fix their direction.
 It seemed right.
 “I never imagined to see those so close to the City.”

 “Eastern Front is suffering, lately.”
 The guide murmured.
-“Still, no monster or Construct is going to get here.
+“Still, no Construct is going to get here.
 You have my word.”
 Stepping away from the Ro’ the Guide began marching forward, towards the only other piece of the clearing.
 Welsh glanced back towards the wagon, before turning to followed them.